Your Guide to Filing a Workers’ Compensation Claim in New Jersey

 Report the injury to your employer promptly

 The first step in any worker’s compensation case is notifying your employer of the injury.
-There are strict requirement for how much time you have to notify the employer depending on certain types of injuries, so the injury must be reported immediately.
+There are strict requirements for how much time you have to notify the employer depending on certain types of injuries, so the injury must be reported immediately.

 What the law requires: Give notice of the injury, preferably in writing, to your supervisor or someone in authority at your workplace immediately after the accident occurs.
 Based on various laws that apply, in some cases if you wait even more than 48 hours, your claim could be barred.
 You should contact us right away if you have any questions about the various time restrictions depending on the type of injury so our attorneys can explain the process to you in greater detail.